algosup/2024-2025-project-3-quickest-path-team-5/documents/functional_specifications/FunctionalSpecifications.md

 ### Document Purpose

-The aim of this document is to describe in detail the functionalities and expected behavior of the software, to ensure a common understanding between all stakeholders (all team members, customers, and others).
+The aim of this document is to describe in detail the functionalities and expected behavior of the software, to ensure a common understanding between all stakeholders (all team members and customers).

 ### Project Goal